fbpx

 Thanks to the numerous infomercials, there is hardly a person in the U.S. who hasn’t heard of a vacuum sealer, such as the popular Food Saver units.

-Vacuum sealing works great for keeping food fresher, especially in the freezer.
-If you have ever used a vacuum sealer, you know that one of the pitfalls of using one is having to buy more bags.
+Vacuum sealing is great for keeping food fresher, especially in the freezer.
+If you have ever used a vacuum sealer, you know that one of the pitfalls is having to buy more bags.
 However, there is something that you can do to vacuum-seal food without having to buy replacement bags.
-It’s not a complete replacement for using the bags, but in some ways, it can be more efficient.
+It’s not a complete replacement for using bags, but in some ways, it can be more efficient.

-Most vacuum sealers will have a jar sealer attachment that you can use to seal mason jars.
-Not all models have this ability, but getting one that does vastly increases what you can use it for.
-There are jar sealer attachments for both wide-mouth and regular-mouth jars.
+Most vacuum sealers have a jar sealer attachment option for sealing mason jars.
+Not all models have this ability, but getting one that does vastly increases its versatility.
+There are attachments for both wide-mouth and regular-mouth jars.

 how to use a mason jar attachment for a food saver